ml-archive/blog/source/_posts/2016-10-01-Insights-from-NSSpain.md

 - iOS
 ---

-We've recently attended NSSpain, a developer conference with most focus on iOS.
+We've recently attended NSSpain, a developer conference focusing mostly on iOS.
 This was our experience, in three different perspectives.

 ## Jakob Mygind

-The main point that stuck out for me during the NSSpain conference were the increased focus on and need for testable code in App development.
+The main points that stuck out for me during the NSSpain conference were the increased focus on and need for testable code in App development.
 The pattern Apple has encouraged is not necessarily the best for writing decoupled, testable code and in turn employing controlled dependency injection.
 It seems it may be time for taking a different approach in order to attain these traits.
 Several speakers touched on this subject and had suggestions as to how these goals might be accomplished.

-Also an eye opening talk about app security made clear how in how many ways an app and the networked communication can be tampered with and that it probably is something we need to take steps to remedy.
+Also an eye-opening talk about app security made clear how in how many ways an app and the networked communication can be tampered with and that it probably is something we need to take steps to remedy.

 **Favorite Talk**
 I can’t single out any specific talk as there were a lot of good ones, which put together paint a picture of where iOS development is going, however the ones about Clean Architecture and security are the ones that made the biggest lasting impression.

 **Favorite Wine**
-Which ever one it was at lunch.
+Whichever one it was at lunch.
 Every day.

 ## Marius Constantinescu